MkDay/Post-Collection/prevent-default-vs-return-false.md

 **Working ways - callbacks with custom parameters:**

-Here are some of the working ways when using callback functions with custom parameters.
+However, there are some alternatives to customize parameters of the callback functions.

 In every method we only use inline onclick to handle the *click* event.

+**_Note:_** *it is not recommended to use inline-onclick attribute to handle an event as a good practice.*

 **Method 1:**